Product Catalog Specification

 You can include data not defined in the Monetate product catalog specification.
 For example, you may want to send additional data to enhance recommendation strategies with different filters or to render recommendations with additional information, such as ratings.
 You can submit this data by including custom fields, or columns, in a product catalog file.

-You must define each custom field and the type of data it contains when you create the product catalog schema.
+You must define each custom field and the type of data it contains when you create the product catalog dataset schema.

 You can use comma-separated values in a custom field by selecting Comma Separated String for the field when creating the schema.
 Monetate then considers the value within the field as a list of values that are separated by commas.
-Fields with this data type are subject to additional rules as described in the Escaping Comma-Separated Strings section within this documentation.
+Fields with this data type are subject to additional rules as described in the Escaping Comma-Separated Strings section of this documentation.

 Custom Fields in the User Interface